billyboyballin/billyboyballin.com/source/_posts/Yahoo-API.md

     "consumer_secret": "paste_my_consumer_secret_here"
 }
 {% endcodeblock %}
-After pasting the consumer key and consumer secret, save the file as oauth2.json and place it in the working directory of your project.
+After pasting the consumer key and consumer secret, save the file as oauth2.json and place it in the working directory.

-The [yahoo_oauth](https://pypi.org/project/yahoo_oauth/) is a great python library package that supports OAuth authentication mechanism needs to access many of Yahoo services.
+[Yahoo_oauth](https://pypi.org/project/yahoo_oauth/) is a great python library package that supports OAuth authentication mechanism necessary to access many of Yahoo services.
 Once the yahoo_oauth package is downloaded via pip we can start the process of connecting to Yahoo's Fantasy Sports API.

 {% codeblock %}
 from yahoo_oauth import OAuth2